2023 Scottish National Party leadership election: Humza Yousaf

 He said that if he won the election, he would consider appointing Forbes to his cabinet.
 Yousaf committed to continue Sturgeon's progressive approach, and said that if Forbes won and became first minister he might turn down an offer to serve in her government if she changed the party's social policy positions towards a more conservative stance.
 In 2014, Yousaf was absent for the final vote on the Marriage and Civil Partnership (Scotland) Act 2014, citing a ministerial engagement regarding a Scottish prisoner facing capital punishment for blasphemy in Pakistan.
 He voted for the bill in earlier stages and vocally supported it throughout.
 The former MSP Alex Neil, who introduced the act, said that Yousaf had deliberately scheduled the meeting to avoid the vote, with permission from Salmond, "because he was put under pressure by the leaders of the mosque in Glasgow".
 Yousaf said that he consulted his community and "the Muslim community in particular" about many of his positions, and that there were Muslims who had different views on same-sex marriage.
 He said he did "not remember any conversation with Alex Salmond about the equal marriage vote".
 Whilst a practicing Muslim, Yousaf said that he does not "legislate on the basis of [his] faith".
 Salmond repeated the accusation that Yousaf had missed the final vote due to pressure from religious people, which the SNP MP Mhairi Black credited to Salmond's support for Yousaf's rival candidates.

 Yousaf said that he wanted to provide twenty-two hours a week of universal free childcare to children aged one and two.

 Emma Harper MSP sent an email to party members in support of Yousaf using the SNP's email system.
 This was against party rules, and Harper apologised.
 Joanna Cherry MP, who supported Regan, said that the SNP's "party machine" was supporting Yousaf.

+Yousaf said his first meeting as first minister, if elected, would be with anti-poverty groups.
+He said he would consider wealth taxes, windfall taxes and part public ownership of renewable energy.
+He described himself as a socialist.